MangelMaxime/Nacara/docs/content/guide/command-line.md

 dotnet watch --no-hot-reload run -- watch
 ```

-`--no-hot-reload` matters: without it the SDK patches the running site in place, which is not what a
+`--no-hot-reload` is required: without it the SDK patches the running process instead of building
-changed layout means.
-The site has to be built and started again.
+and starting the site again.

 ### Reaching it from another machine

-`watch` listens on loopback, so nobody else can reach what you are writing.
-Use `--host` when you
+`watch` listens on loopback only.
+Use `--host` to serve it on the network:
-want them to:

 ```bash frame="terminal"
 dotnet run -- watch --host             # every interface